chapel-lang/chapel/doc/rst/platforms/infiniband.rst

 Under the covers, ``gasnetrun_ibv``-based launchers must figure out how to spawn jobs and get them up and running on the compute nodes.
-GASNet's three ways of doing this on InfiniBand systems are ``pmi``, ``ssh``, and ``mpi``.
-When MPI is detected at configure time, ``mpi`` will be selected as the default, but we recommend using one of the other options if possible.
+GASNet's three ways of doing this on InfiniBand systems are ``ssh``, ``pmi``, and ``mpi``.
+When MPI is detected at configure time, it will be selected as the default, but we recommend using one of the other options if possible.

-* ``pmi``: When GASNet's configure step detects a PMI-capable job scheduler like Slurm, ``pmi`` is often the best choice because it typically "just works" and can reduce overhead and configuration steps compared to other options.

-* ``ssh``: When ``pmi`` is not available, we recommend launching with the ``ssh`` option, if possible.
+* ``ssh``: Based on our experience, we recommend launching with the ``ssh`` option, if possible.
 This requires the ability to ``ssh`` to the system's compute nodes, which is not supported by all systems, depending on how they are configured.
 See the following sub-section for details on this option.

+* ``pmi``: When GASNet's configure step detects a PMI-capable job scheduler like Slurm, ``pmi`` can be the next best choice because it often "just works" and can reduce overhead compared to ``mpi``.

-* ``mpi``: When the previous cases are not options, ``mpi`` can serve as a last resort.
+* ``mpi``: When the previous cases are not options, ``mpi`` serves as a reasonable last resort.
 Note that it can incur a performance penalty because MPI will be running concurrently with GASNet.
 See the second subsection below for tips on this option.

 Using SSH for Job Launch